 Gigbag.
 Protect your mandolin when traveling to lessons or gigs with a good case or padded gig bag.
 A great budget option is this Donner gig bag.

 Strings.
 Most stores won’t put a fresh set on before shipping, so who knows how old the strings will be on your new mandolin.
 Grab a few sets to make sure your mandolin sounds its best from day one.
 The most popular set for mandolin is the D’Addario J74 Phosphor Bronze pack.

 Learn to Play Left Handed Mandolin

 I would suggest that if you decide to go the self-taught route, make sure to supplement with a good beginner book to ensure that you have a little structure in your education.
-A great book is Mandolin Primer for Beginners by Bert Casey, which includes an accompanying CD.
+A great book is Mandolin Primer for Beginners by Bert Casey, which includes free access to online video lessons.

 However, I know that some new players can struggle a little at first.
-So if you want to make sure to get started on the right foot, William Bay has a great left handed mandolin chord chart.
+So, if you want to make sure to get started on the right foot, William Bay has a great left handed mandolin chord chart.